emmeowzing/dynamic-continuation-orb/README.md

             /src
 ```

 Once again, the workflows will only execute if any code changes are introduced to the containing "module".

-For example, if no changes are made on your branch within the `terraform/` directory, the `.circleci/terraform.yml` CI config will not be executed.
+For example: if no changes are made on your branch within the `terraform/` directory, the `.circleci/terraform.yml` CI config will not be executed.

 ### Example: nested directories